-- Using Balances – the more usual method is that each individual account is totalled to give a net debit or credit balance on the account, the balance is then entered on the debit or credit side of the trial balance as appropriate.
+The most common method of preparing the TB is for each individual account to be balanced off to give a net debit or credit balance on the account, the balance is then entered on the debit or credit side of the trial balance as appropriate.

-The two columns should be equal or there is an error in the accounting records or the TB preparation.
+The debit and credit columns when totalled should be equal or it indicates an error in the accounting records or the TB preparation.
+The error needs to be investigated before proceeding to the next step in the accounting cycle.

 Why do you need a TB?

 The TB is not part of the accounting records, it is extracted from the records as part of the accounting cycle to be used as the starting point for the production of the Financial Statements.
 It is a basic check to ensure that your accounting records balance, that the accounting equation has been satisfied, and that every debit had a corresponding credit.
 If the TB does not balance, assuming it has been prepared properly, it means there is an error in the accounting records.

 The balancing of the TB does not however mean that the accounting records are correct, it simply means that for every debit there was a corresponding credit.
 It does not tell you that the debits and credits are correct or whether both sides of an entry have been completely missed out of the accounting records.